kotKolil/OFF/readme.md

 2. Run in shell command ``sudo docker build OFF ..``
 3. Run in shell command ``sudo docker run OFF``

-If you hative some troubles with app,  read documention in documentation.md or on address , or create issue
+If you hative some troubles with app,  read documention in documentation.md or on address https://kotkolil.github.io/OFF/documentation.html , or create issue on GitHub